choresh/nestnet/NestNet.Cli/NestNet.Cli/Data/Templates/Doc/README.md

 - Windows 10 or later
 - .NET 7.0 or later
 - .NET IDE (Visual Studio, Rider, etc.)
+- If you are going to use MSSQL in your microservice(s):
-- SQL Server Developer Edition
+    * SQL Server Developer Edition
-- SQL Server Management Studio (SSMS)
+    * SQL Server Management Studio (SSMS)
+- If you are going to use POSTGRES in your microservice(s):
+    * PostgreSQL
+    * PgAdmin

 ## CLI Installation